 “Risk comes from not knowing what you're doing” ~ Warren Buffet

-I have 10 kids and only one broken bone among them over 17 years (by the grace of God).
+I have 10 kids, and there has only been one broken bone among them over 17 years (by the grace of God).

 Does this upbringing sound familiar to you?
-It probably does because that is the way that many of us were raised and it was certainly the way the generation that went to the moon strapped to a rocket were raised.
+It probably does because that is how many of us were raised, and it was certainly how the generation that went to the moon strapped to a rocket was raised.

-But HEAVEN FORBID we allow a 16 year old to job shadow or climb a ladder or use a saw.
+But HEAVEN FORBID that we allow a 16-year-old to job-shadow, climb a ladder, or use a saw.

-If we didn't want to take risks we should have become a hotel concierge, not an HVAC/R professional.
+If we didn't want to take risks, we should have become hotel concierges, not HVAC/R professionals.

-It's human nature that once we have a good thing going it's easy to get comfortable and stop taking risks.
-I get it, but we can no longer rely on the certificates, degrees and processes of yesteryear to solve the staffing problems at our doorstep.
-We need to actively recruit, share, train, communicate and collaborate from contractors, schools, publishers, OEMs, reps, trade publications and industry bodies.
+It's human nature that once we have a good thing going, it's easy to get comfortable and stop taking risks.
+I get it, but we can no longer rely on the certificates, degrees, and processes of yesteryear to solve the staffing problems at our doorstep.
+We actively need to recruit, share, train, communicate, and collaborate with contractors, schools, publishers, OEMs, reps, trade publications, and industry bodies.